Cherenkov Telescope Array

 open observatory to a wide astrophysics community and will provide a

 deep insight into the non-thermal high-energy universe.
 A short movie

 outlining the envisaged arrays is available here.
-A recent special edition of the journal Astroparticle Physics focussed on CTA can be accessed here.
+A special edition of the journal Astroparticle Physics with a focus on CTA can be accessed here.

 The aims of the CTA can be roughly grouped into three main themes, serving as key science drivers: